It was a cold winter about 3 years ago when my mother-in-law and her best friend decided to take a trip to the city to go buy crochet material.

 Did you know some people have problems with squirrels coming down their chimney?
 Yes, as funny as it may sound, some people have squirrels using their chimney as a door into their home.

-So if you are someone that has this problem, you may want to consider investing in a chimney cap.
+So if you are someone that has this problem, you may have to consider investing in a chimney cap.
 This will prevent squirrels from crawling down inside the chimney and should solve this problem.

 10. Give them a Rope Ladder